slaclab/pix2pgp/firmware/vault/README.md

 Go-To `firmware/vault` and create a new directory for the `NewAsic`: do `$ cp -r sparkPixT newAsic`

 1. Under `newAsic/rtl`, do: `$ mv Pix2PgpSparkPixTTop.vhd Pix2PgpNewAsicTop.vhd` and `$ mv SparkPixTPkg.vhd NewAsicPkg.vhd`
     1. Edit `NewAsicPkg.vhd` accordingly.
 Edit the parameters in the `*Pkg.vhd` file.
 Usually the parameters that need to be edited are within the first few lines, between the `Tunable parameters begin` and `Tunable parameters end` comments.
-Some examples of what should be edited are: `NUM_OF_COL_MANAGERS_C` (how many columns does each pix2pgp instance serve?), `NUM_OF_SERIALIZERS_C` (how many serializers/pix2pgp instances/lanes are on the ASIC?), etc.
+Some examples of what should be edited are: `NUM_OF_COL_MANAGERS_C` (how many columns does each Pix2Pgp instance serve?), `NUM_OF_SERIALIZERS_C` (how many serializers/Pix2Pgp instances/lanes are on the ASIC?), etc. In general, the sections that have to be edited on the package file are the two aforementioned constants, plus the `SPARSE_DWIDTH_C` constant (which corresponds to the sparse data bus field width in bits), and the Pix2Pgp data frame header bitfield structure.
     2. Edit `Pix2PgpNewAsicTop.vhd` accordingly.
+For example, one needs to change the width of the `sof, eof, overOcc` etc. signals to have the same width as `NUM_OF_COL_MANAGERS_C`, and the amount of `dinXX` ports to be the same as the `NUM_OF_COL_MANAGERS_C`.
+Also, the width of the data that are being written into Pix2Pgp by the Analog part of the ASIC (i.e. the value of `SPARSE_DWIDTH_C` in the `*Pkg.vhd` file) must be the same as the width of each `dinXX` port.
 Note the lack of use of complex VHDL types (i.e. custom types/arrays) in the top-level interfacing.
 This is because there needs to be flexibility in terms of where the top-level can be instantiated in; if the top-level VHDL file needs to be instantiated within the context of Verilog/SystemVerilog, there can be no complex types at the top-level VHDL entity definition.
-For example, one needs to change the width of the `sof, eof, overOcc` etc. signals to have the same width as `NUM_OF_COL_MANAGERS_C`, and the amount of `dinXX` ports to be the same as the `NUM_OF_COL_MANAGERS_C`.
-Also, the width of the data that are being written into pix2pgp by the Analog part of the ASIC must be the same as the width of each `dinXX` port.
 2. Under `newAsic/tb`, do: `$ mv DummySparkPixTPixel.vhd DummyNewAsicPixel.vhd` and `$ mv Pix2PgpSparkPixTTopTb.vhd Pix2PgpNewAsicTopTb.vhd`
     1. Edit `DummyNewAsicPixel.vhd` accordingly.
 This is a behavioral model of the pixel of the new ASIC and should mimick (to some extent) the behavior of the ASIC.
 This model is used in the top-level VHDL testbench (`Pix2PgpNewAsicTopTb.vhd`).
 Note the `hitLen` port.
-Within the top-levl VHDL testbench, one can edit the value of this dynamically to change how many hits each pixel model injects into pix2pgp.
+Within the top-levl VHDL testbench, one can edit the value of this dynamically to change how many hits each pixel model injects into Pix2Pgp.
     2. Edit `Pix2PgpNewAsicTopTb.vhd` accordingly.
-Change the names of the VHDL entities and widths of the buses depending on the amount of columns each pix2pgp instance serves.
+Change the names of the VHDL entities and widths of the buses depending on the amount of columns each Pix2Pgp instance serves.
 Note that the testbench should be instantiating all Lanes of the ASIC (governed by the `NUM_OF_SERIALIZERS_C` parameter) and routing all of them into `Pix2PgpAsicStreamRx` (via `Pgp4Rx` instances), which is the ASIC RX logic instantiated in the FPGA of the in-silicon system.
         1. The testbenches usually include a VHDL process that selects specific columns/pixels and assigns a `hitLen` value on a per-trigger/event basis (e.g., the line `hitLen(0)(3) <= toSlv(3, hitLen(0)(0)'length);` assigns three hits for a pixel in column 3 of lane 0).
-One can create random hit-lengths by using the `software/scripts/hitsToVhd.py` script (e.g. `$ python hitsToVhd.py --numOfLanes=2 --numOfCols=50 --minRange=0 --maxRange=4 --laneEnable=1,1`) will generate random stimuli for an ASIC with 50 columns-per-pix2pgp instance, and 2-lanes-per-ASIC.
+One can create random hit-lengths by using the `software/scripts/hitsToVhd.py` script (e.g. `$ python hitsToVhd.py --numOfLanes=4 --numOfCols=40 --minRange=0 --maxRange=4 --laneEnable=1,1,1,1`) will generate random stimuli for an ASIC with 40 columns-per-Pix2Pgp instance, and 2-lanes-per-ASIC.

 ### Create a New Entry In the `firmware/Makefile`